Last updated: June 3, 2026

 Prerequisites:

-• A Google account with access to Google Drive
+• A Google account with access to Google Drive.

-• If archiving to a shared Drive, you must have write access to that shared Drive
+• If archiving to a shared Drive, you must have write access to that shared Drive.

 Steps:

-1. Sign in to RecordFlow and go to your dashboard
+1. Sign in to RecordFlow and go to your dashboard.

-2. Click "Connect Google Drive"
+2. Click "Connect Google Drive".

-3. Authorize your Google account when prompted
+3. Authorize your Google account when prompted.

-4. Use the Google Picker to browse and select a folder from your personal Drive or a shared Drive
+4. Use the Google Picker to browse and select a folder from your personal Drive or a shared Drive.

-5. Click "Save & Connect" to confirm
+5. Click "Save & Connect" to confirm.

-Enable Zoom Cloud Recording
+Enable Zoom cloud recording

 Cloud recording is a feature of paid Zoom plans (Pro, Business, Business Plus, or Enterprise).
 Zoom doesn't make cloud recordings available on the free plan, so no third-party tool can access them.

-How to turn it on:
+How to turn it on (per user):

-1. Open your Zoom recording settings.
+1. Open the Zoom recording settings.

 2. Toggle Cloud recording on.